The Gambia: Literature

-As with other West African countries, the Gambia has a tradition of oral literature, including the griots, traditional storytellers and musicians.
+As with other West African countries, The Gambia has a tradition of oral literature, including the griots, traditional storytellers and musicians.
 Since the 1960s, an English-language Gambian literature has emerged.
 Lenrie Peters is considered the founding father of this literature, whilst notable writers include Tijan Sallah, Nana Grey-Johnson and Mariama Khan.

 Media

 Critics have accused the government of restricting free speech.
-A 2002 law created a commission with the power to issue licenses and imprison journalists; in 2004, additional legislation allowed prison sentences for libel and slander and cancelled all print and broadcasting licenses, forcing media groups to re-register at five times the original cost.
+A 2002 law created a commission with the power to issue licences and imprison journalists; in 2004, additional legislation allowed prison sentences for libel and slander and cancelled all print and broadcasting licenses, forcing media groups to re-register at five times the original cost.

 Three Gambian journalists have been arrested since the coup attempt.
 It has been suggested that they were imprisoned for criticising the government's economic policy, or for stating that a former interior minister and security chief was among the plotters.
 Newspaper editor Deyda Hydara was shot to death under unexplained circumstances, days after the 2004 legislation took effect.

 Licensing fees are high for newspapers and radio stations, and the only nationwide stations are tightly controlled by the government.

 Reporters Without Borders has accused "President Yahya Jammeh's police state" of using murder, arson, unlawful arrest and death threats against journalists.

-In December 2010 Musa Saidykhan, former editor of The Independent newspaper, was awarded US$200,000 by the ECOWAS Court in Abuja, Nigeria.
-The court found the Government of the Gambia guilty of torture while he was detained without trial at the National Intelligence Agency.
-Apparently he was suspected of knowing about the 2006 failed coup.
+In 2010, Musa Saidykhan, former editor of The Independent newspaper, was awarded US$200,000 by the ECOWAS Court in Abuja, Nigeria.
+The court found the Government of The Gambia guilty of torture while he was detained without trial.

+Tourism

 Sports

-As in neighbouring Senegal, the national and most popular sport in the Gambia is wrestling.
+As in neighbouring Senegal, the national and most popular sport in The Gambia is wrestling.
 Association football and basketball are also popular.
-Football in the Gambia is administered by the Gambia Football Federation, who are affiliated to both FIFA and CAF.
-The GFA runs league football in the Gambia, including top division GFA League First Division, as well as the Gambia national football team.
+Football in The Gambia is administered by The Gambia Football Federation, who are affiliated to both FIFA and CAF.
+The GFA runs league football in The Gambia, including top division GFA League First Division, as well as The Gambia national football team.
 Nicknamed "The Scorpions", the national side have never qualified for the FIFA World Cup, but qualified for the Africa Cup of Nations at senior level for the first time in 2021.
+They also qualified for the second time in row in 2023 to participate in the AFCON in Ivory Coast.
 They play at Independence Stadium.
 The Gambia won two CAF U-17 championships one in 2005 when the country hosted, and 2009 in Algeria automatically qualifying for FIFA U-17 World Cup in Peru (2005) and Nigeria (2009) respectively.
-The U-20 also qualified for FIFA U-20 2007 in Canada.
+The U-20 also qualified for FIFA U-20 World Cup in 2007 and 2023 in Canada and Argentina respectively.
 The female U-17 also competed in FIFA U-17 World Cup 2012 in Azerbaijan.

 The Gambia featured a national team in beach volleyball that competed at the 2018–2020 CAVB Beach Volleyball Continental Cup in both the women's and the men's section.